aiplanethub/5-week-deep-learning-bootcamp/bootcamp-overview/1050-Overview.md

 ### Assignment Guidelines

 * There will be 2 Quizzes and 1 Final Assignment.
 All of them are mandatory to attempt for the bootcamp completion.
 * Certificate: In order to be eligible for the certificate, you should submit all the assignments with a total score of a minimum of 60%.
+You must also perform the peer review of fellow learners' submissions in the Final Assignment.
+You will receive a mail regarding peer review after the bootcamp ends.

 ### Found any errors in content?